SkylerLipthay/mini-v8/README.md

 When utilizing any FFI, it's significantly easier to select a subset of the entire source library than to attempt to map one-to-one all of its constructs.
 This of course means sacrificing features and perhaps performance, but allows for flexibility during API design leading to more idiomatic code in the target language.

-It's clear that I chose the "minimal bridge" model for MiniV8 (and ducc for that matter).
+It's clear that I chose the "minimal bridge" model for MiniV8.
 If you're looking to take advantage of all of V8's many internal constructs then MiniV8 is not for you.
 If you're looking to ergonomically execute scripts with one of the fastest JavaScript engines there is from within Rust then MiniV8 might be for you.

 ## Shortcomings

 * I'm out of practice with C++ and the V8 API is not perfectly documented, so `src/ffi.cc` deserves scrutiny and revision.
-* JavaScript was more fun when we pretended that types weren't useful.
-MiniV8 only implements a minimal bridge for the full set of types that modern ECMAScript offers.
-Perhaps the current `Value` bridge could be expanded to support a few more special object types (`Uint8Array` seems useful).
+* MiniV8 only implements a minimal bridge for the full set of types that modern ECMAScript offers.
+Perhaps the current `Value` bridge should be expanded to support a few more special object types (`Uint8Array` seems useful).
 * The `Error` type is very limited.
-Currently there's no way to pass a script or function name into JavaScript for error reporting.
-I generally believe I was onto something with [`ducc::Error`](https://github.com/SkylerLipthay/ducc/blob/dcc14aff/ducc/src/error.rs), but I've made little effort to reproduce that interface or continue in that direction.
+  * There's no way to pass a script or function name into JavaScript for error reporting.
+This can be easily improved by modifying `MiniV8::eval`.
+  * Once an `Error` is converted into a `Value` to be thrown as an exception in JavaScript land, there's no going back.
+It would be nice to be able to maintain the source `Error` across the Rust-JavaScript boundary.
+This should be implemented by adding a hidden property to the exception value that points back to the `Error` (we already do this sort of trick to bind Rust closures to V8 functions).
-* Like MiniRacer (and ducc to an extent), I would like to see support for execution canceling (timeouts) and memory usage limitation.
+* No support for execution canceling (timeouts) and memory usage limitation.